Research Innovation Fund

 Host Institution: Botnar Research Centre at the University of Oxford

-Combining viruses and ultrasound to better target and destroy pancreatic tumours
+Combining ultrasound and cancer specific viruses to better target and destroy pancreatic tumours

 Recipient: Professor Gail ter Haar